mejongetje/pwManager/README.md

 # pwManager

-pwManager is a convenient command line password manager
+pwManager is a convenient command line password manager.
+A list with services and passwords is kept encrypted on the local system and can only be accessed through the program.

 SETUP